 - 1. E-mail is provided by the Webster County School District and is NOT considered private.
 The Webster County School District can monitor and review any messages sent or received by the users as deemed appropriate by the system administrator. - 2.
 Check electronic e-mail often to see if there are any messages. - 3.
-To maximize server space, delete and empty trash for electronic mail messages when they are no longer required. - 4.
-Respect the legal protections for data and software provided by copyright and licenses. - 5.
-Take care not to express personal views that could be regarded as defamatory or libelous. - 6.
-Always be mindful that e-mail use is a privilege, and the user is a representative of the Webster County School District - 7.
+Respect the legal protections for data and software provided by copyright and licenses. - 4.
+Take care not to express personal views that could be regarded as defamatory or libelous. - 5.
+Always be mindful that e-mail use is a privilege, and the user is a representative of the Webster County School District. - 6.
 Be aware that all electronic mail activity may be monitored and logged or scanned for viruses and/or offensive material.